inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

     - selecting columns, filtering, etc.
     - join
     - groupby
-note: it is recommended to use SQL for joins and groupbys because it is more expressive for complicated conditionality use python - easier to test.

 Actions - executed/ evaluated  immediately - the computation shows - eager